folio-org/folio-org.github.io/guides/module-descriptor.md

 The MD schema enables any JSON object.

 **NOTE:** 20190901: The following items are currently used to assist the generation of a documentation snippet for Docker Hub.
-These will soon be replaced with information from the new LaunchDescriptor.
+These will soon be replaced with information from the new LaunchDescriptor ([FOLIO-2237](https://issues.folio.org/browse/FOLIO-2237)).

 Currently only two items are used: